Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ## Using Switchable Norm instead of Instance/Batch Norm
 For fixed mask training, `Switchable Norm` delivers better stableness when batchSize > 1. **Please use switchable norm when you want to training with batchsize is large, much more stable than instance norm or batchnorm!**

-## Kindly remindier
-If you find it a little hard to read the code, you may read [Guides](https://github.com/Zhaoyi-Yan/Shift-Net_pytorch/blob/master/guides.md).

 ### Extra variants

 **These 3 models are just for fun**